Korchy/1d_knife_imprint/README.md

 Add-on functionality
 -
 This add-on has the following functional:

+**Knife Imprint**

-- Knife Imprint - the variation of the "Knife Project" but with casting all edges of the source mesh, not only boundary edges.
+The variation of the "Knife Project" but with casting all edges of the source mesh, not only boundary edges.

+**Selection Project**

-- Selection Project - selects polygons on the active object that overlaps by another selected object in 3D viewport projection.
+Selects polygons on the active object that overlaps by another selected object in 3D viewport projection.

+**Mats Project**

+Transfer materials from source object (selected) polygons to dest object (active) polygons by 3D viewport projection.

 Current version
 -
-1.5.2.
+1.6.0.

 Blender version
 -